SFPC/sfpc.github.io/codesocieties.md

 SFPC admissions is highly competitive.
 Every session, we receive up to 80 applicants and select 18.
 We focus on creating diversity among our student body.
 We work with a group of alumni and teachers to review and select students based on their work samples and essays.

 ### How much is tuition?
 $2,500 USD for the 3-week program.
 You’ll also need to cover your own cost of living, including housing and meals (recent alumni report this to be in the range of $800 - $1400).
-Upon acceptance, payment, your space in the class will be reserved.
+Upon acceptance, payment of full tuition, your space in the class will be reserved.
 SFPC tuition goes directly to paying for the teachers, organizers, materials and space that make sessions like this possible.

 ### Do you offer scholarship?